OlGe404/microk8s/README.md

 # Purpose
 This repo is meant to be used for the installation and setup of a local one-node kubernetes environment for development and test purposes.

 The installation and setup is done with ansible to ensure a deterministic state on multiple installs.
+The playbook will edit, generate and deploy some files to ensure a comprehensive experience with the local kubernetes environment:

+* add the current user to the microk8s group to interact with Microk8s as a non-root user
+* append aliases for common commands to the $HOME/.bash_aliases file
+* generate a $HOME/.kube/microk8s_config file to interact with the Kubernetes API
+* deploy the kubernetes-dashboard

-The default installation runs Microk8s in its `latest/stable` version with the `rbacs` and `dns` add-ons enabled.
+The default configuration will install Microk8s in its `latest/stable` version with the `rbacs` and `dns` add-ons enabled.
 Check out [Microk8s](https://microk8s.io) to learn more about the idea behind it and the available features.

 **Hint:** If you want to install a specific version of Microk8s and install additional add-ons by default, you can overwrite the default parameters via CLI when calling the playbook or by altering the `defaults/main.yaml` file for the `install` and `add-ons` role.